 May and June are the drier shoulder season, with an average precipitation of 0.45”.
 September and October have higher precipitation, but also higher temperatures.
 Both September and October have average low temperatures in the 60s and highs in the 70s, whereas May is slightly colder.
 The average highs in May are in the mid-60s, while the average lows are in the mid-50s.

 June has average temperatures that are slightly lower than those of September, but the statistics are a bit deceiving.
-Even early June sees temperatures that exceed 100 degrees Fahrenheit, and you should be prepared for proper summer heat even if you’re visiting during shoulder seasons.
+Siciliy weather in early June means temperatures that exceed 100 degrees Fahrenheit, and you should be prepared for proper summer heat even if you’re visiting during shoulder season.

 Another thing I want to talk about here is the UV Index.
 It’s something that not that many people pay attention to, but it’s still important.
 June and September still have a pretty high average UV index of six, which often rises throughout the day along with the temperature.
 May and October, on the other hand, have an average UV index of five, which is considered moderate and not as dangerous.

-Major tourist attractions are open during shoulder seasons, and some of them will even offer discounted prices.
+Major tourist attractions and famous sites are open during shoulder seasons, and some of them will even offer discounted prices.
 And there won’t be as many people at most places, except for a few of the most popular attractions on the island.

 The hiking trails are in great condition during the off-season, making this the ideal time for adventurous travelers as well.
 Whether you want to hike to the temples or to the top of Mount Etna, you’ll be glad to know that you can easily do any trail doing the shoulder seasons.